Split System Air Conditioning

 High Wall Split

-The most economical system to cool or heat.
+The most economical system to cool or heat indoor mounted high on wall.

 Floor Mounted Type

-Ideal for heating or limited space for high wall.
+Ideal for heating or cooling when limited space for high wall.

 Ducted Bulkhead Type